How many students do you admit each year and how many applicants do you have?

 I have submitted all my applications materials; what should I expect next?

 Applications are processed as soon as possible after receipt.
 Due to the volume of applications and the number of applications arriving immediately before the application deadline, it can take several weeks or more for processing after July 15.
-All applicants will receive notification by e-mail as to the status of his or her application and will be asked to provide additional information if necessary.
-Please e-mail concerns about the application process or materials to firstname.lastname@example.org.
+Please e-mail concerns about the application process or materials to email@example.com.
 Applicants are advised to check the status of the online application regularly at http://www.applyweb.com/cgi-bin/ustat.

 When are interviews and how many applicants do you interview?